-PN2400 Beethoven, Brahms, Schubert 2 hrs weekly/2 credits/Spring semester which contribute to the unique character of each work and to its unity.
+PN2400 Beethoven, Brahms, Schubert

+2 hrs weekly/2 credits/Spring semester Dr. O'Donohue

+An exploration of the musical forces which contribute to the unique character of each work and to its unity.
 Specific areas of focus: pace and tension, intensification, climax, relaxation, rubato, inner pulse and tempo, forces of motion and rest, agogics.
 Prerequisite: Graduate standing or permission from the instructor.